Transformation and symmetries for the Andrews-Garvan crank function: Proofs of main results

-as required.
-Thus each function $\mathcal{K}_{p,m}^{(C)}(z)$ has the desired transformation property.
-It is clear that each $\mathcal{K}_{p,m}^{(C)}(z)$ is holomorphic on $\mathfrak{h}$.
+It is easy to see that each $\mathcal{S}_{p,m}(z)$ is holomorphic on $\mathcal{H}$.
 The cusp conditions follow by a standard argument.
 We examine orders at each cusp in more detail in a later section. \end{proof}